 Sowell argues that these differences are rooted in deep-seated assumptions about human nature

-4. Intellectuals and Society: This book examines the role of intellectuals in shaping public
+and the role of government in society. - Intellectuals and Society: This book examines the role of intellectuals in shaping public

 opinion and policy.
 Sowell argues that many intellectuals are more concerned with

-promoting their own ideas than with understanding the real-world consequences of those ideas.
+promoting their own ideas than with understanding the real-world consequences of those ideas. - Discrimination and Disparities: This book challenges many of the assumptions

 about discrimination and inequality in America.
 Sowell argues that many of the disparities